NMC Scientists and USDA-ARS Collaborators Offer Solutions to a Deadly Citrus Disease

 Scientist from the New Mexico Consortium (NMC) have a new publication titled, Two Liberibacter Proteins Combine to Suppress Critical Innate Immune Defenses in Citrus.
 This publication will be published soon in Frontiers in Plant Science in the Crop and Product Physiology section.

-The research takes aim at citrus greening disease, or Huanglongbing (HLB), one of the most destructive diseases of citrus trees worldwide.
+The research takes aim at this deadly citrus disease, citrus greening disease or Huanglongbing (HLB), one of the most destructive diseases of citrus trees worldwide.
 This work is a collaborative effort between the Gupta laboratory, the NMC, and the Stover laboratory at the USDA Agricultural Research Service.

 Citrus Greening, or HLB, is the most devastating disease for orange and grapefruit trees in the United States and represents the greatest threat to the $3.35 billion U.S. citrus industry.
 HLB is caused by a bacterial pathogen, Candidatus Liberibacter asiaticus (CLas), which is spread by the Asian citrus psyllid.
 Since the psyllid’s discovery in 1998, the citrus industry has lost 60 percent of acreage and closed about 80 percent of juice plants and packinghouses.
 The disease, unfortunately, has spread to Texas and California (the other two citrus producing states).